 “The faculty and staff at our campus have an opportunity to assist students in changing their lives every day.
 It’s amazing to see our students invest their education back into the community,” says Beasley.
 We are proud to provide a supportive environment to help our students reach their education goals.

 If you want to learn more about how you might find your fit in our community of learners, check out the Rasmussen College – Ocala campus Facebook page.

-1The Medical Assisting Diploma programs at the Ocala campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+1The Medical Assisting Diploma program at the Ocala campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 7777 Leesburg Pike, Suite 314 North Falls Church, VA 22043, 703-917-9503

 2The Rasmussen College Professional Nursing Associate’s Degree program in Ocala (with an off-campus instructional site in Orlando), Florida, is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000. http://www.acenursing.us/accreditedprograms/programSearch.htm

-3The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.
-655 K Street, NW, Suite 750 Washington, DC 20001, 202-463-6930, aacnnursing.org/CCNE
+3The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen College are accredited by the Commission on Collegiate Nursing Education.
+655 K Street, NW, Suite 750 Washington, DC 20001, 202-887-6791